 Data analytics is one of the fastest-growing fields out there.
 According to the Bureau of Labor Statistics, it is expected to grow 30 percent through 2024, and with a median wage of $79,200, it is an attractive field to consider.

 Data analytics is the process of examining large data sets to uncover patterns and correlations that can be used to make business decisions.
-It is similar to the work of statisticians but focuses on much larger data sets.
+It is similar to the work of statisticians but focuses on a much larger data sets.
 The field has evolved because of the need to be able to analyze the 2.5 quintillion bytes of data that are collected every day.

 Organizations that can effectively capture and analyze big data have an edge on their competitors.
 Because their analyses help an organization understand its clients and guide decisions, this position is in high demand.

-While it originally was just a specialty in the tech industry, data analytics is now becoming a specialty that is in demand in multiple industries, government, and private sectors, including healthcare and science.
-Plus, its analyzing power is valuable in different areas of the business including performance management at the organizational and granular levels and predicting future trends and behaviors of customers.
+While it originally was just a specialty in the tech industry, data analytics are now becoming a specialty that is in demand in multiple industries, government, and private sectors, including healthcare and science.
+Plus, its analyzing power is valuable in different areas of the business, including performance management at the organizational and granular levels and predicting future trends and behaviors of customers.

 Because there is such a high demand for professionals in this field, not only are more students looking to major in it, but many others are switching careers to join the ranks.

 As a data analysis interviewee, you will never be asked that common interview question, “why do you want to leave your current job?”
 The benefits of switching are clear.
 Plus, if you are currently working in a field that has a need for data analysts, you will have a leg up over new graduates.
 Since there is a shortage of experienced data analysts, hiring managers will look favorably on applicants who have current experience in their industry.